wvabrinskas/Neuron/README.md

 ![](https://img.shields.io/badge/tvOS-13+-darkcyan?style=flat-square)

 # Introduction
 Neuron is a swift package I developed to help learn how to make neural networks.
 It is far from perfect and I am still learning.
 There is A LOT to learn here and I've just scratched the surface.
-As of right now this package provides a way to get started in machine learning.
+As of right now this package provides a way to get started in machine learning and neural networks.

 <img width="500" src="images/network.png">